dangerdak/blog/_posts/2018-01-04-what-sets-founders-and-coders-apart.md

 answers, and instead guide students to find answers themselves.

 This structure
-also contributes to the community feel - everyone's equal, we're all working together.
+contributes to the community feel - everyone's equal, we're all working together.
 Difficult topics tend to be discussions rather than being taught top-down.